ergest/sql_patterns/Book/chap0.md

 ## Why did I write this book
 I have a background in computer science.
 As part of the curriculum we learn software engineering patterns that make our code more efficient, more readable and easier to debug.
 As I started to write SQL, I started applying many of these lessons to my own code.

 When reviewing other people’s code I would often spot the same mistakes.
 There were chunks of code that would repeat everywhere.
 The queries were long, complex and slow.
-I'd often have torewrite them just so I could understand what they were doing.
+I'd often have to rewrite them just so I could understand what they were doing.

 Software engineers have long used design patterns to make their code easier to write, understand and maintain.
 I looked around for a book or course that taught these same patterns for SQL.
-There are a lot of SQL books that show you how to query data, how to transform and model it but couldn’t find one that explained how to organize code, so I decided to write it myself.
+While there were a lot of SQL books that show you how to query data, how to transform and model it, I couldn’t find one that explained how to organize code, so I decided to write one.

-## Who this book is for
+## Who is this book for
-This book is for anyone who is familiar with SQL and wants to take their skills to the next level.
+This book is for anyone who is familiar with SQL and wants to take their coding skills to the next level.
 We won't cover any of the basic syntax here so make sure you have that down pat.
 I expect you to already know how to join tables and do basic filtering and aggregation.

-If you're using SQL to build complex data processing workflows -- like I have -- this book is a must for you.
+If you're using SQL to build complex data processing workflows -- like I do -- this book is a must for you.

 If you find that your SQL code is often inefficient and slow and you want to make it faster, this book is for you.